Use your keyboard arrow keys to navigate

 Insights

-Interstate visitors were most likely to visit the area to attend the festival, unlike regional visitors, who were least likely.
-33% of overseas visitors and 32% of metropolitan area respondents cited the event to be the main reason for visiting the local area.
-33% of international visitors were unaware of the festival and changed or extended their original plans.
+Interstate visitors were most likely to have their main reason for visiting the area to be attending the festival (42%), unlike regional visitors, who were least likely (14%).
+A third of overseas visitors were unaware of the festival and changed or extended their original plans.
+While, 33% of overseas visitors cited the event as the main reason for visiting the local area.

 Unsplash — Photo: Steven Abraham